hyginn/Ontoscope/fantom_import/README.md

 ```
 load("fantomCounts.RData")
 ```
-in your module and perform the necessary modifications
+in your module and perform the necessary modifications.
+The fantomCounts.RData file contains normalized gene names and the relevant counts for all the keywords that you have selected.

 Selecting Your Mode: